 In conclusion, The Township of Hanover continues to be financially sound.
-The Township of Hanover has committed itself to being fiscally responsible over the years and appropriately addressing Township's ongoing needs.
-Over the past few years the Township has evaluated operations, consolidated three full-time positions, while increasing services to its residents, business community and visitors.
+The Township of Hanover has committed itself to being fiscally responsible for decades and has always appropriately addressed the Township's ongoing fiscal and physical needs.
 The Board of Supervisors and appointed staff have been forward thinking in the operations and financing of the Township.
 The Township is also fortunate to have a dedicated staff committed to providing "best in class" services.
-In addition, the Township's system of financial planning, budgeting, and internal financial controls are well regarded, as official audits have demonstrated.
+In addition, the Township's system of financial planning, budgeting, and internal financial controls are well regarded, as the annual audits have demonstrated.
 The Township plans to continue its sound financial management to meet the challenges of the future.

-Since the conclusion of the fiscal year the entire World, including the United States has been significantly affected by COVID-19 (novel coronavirus) pandemic.
+Since March of 2020 the entire World, including the United States has been turned upside down as the result of the global pandemic (COVID-19 (novel coronavirus)).
 Township management immediately took action to protect its employees and residents.
-Alternate work hours were established, sanitizing protocols were put into place, community center was closed and expenses placed on hold.
+Alternate work hours were established, sanitizing protocols were put into place, the community center was closed and expenses placed on hold.
+Short-term and long-term expenses and capital projects were placed on hold during 2020.
+The Township monitored its finances, particularly revenues, in relationship to the fallout of global pandemic.
 Hanover was the first municipality in Northampton County to issue a Disaster Declaration on March 16, 2020.
+The availability of vaccines seem to be lessening the effects of the pandemic as we've progressed through the 1st quarter of 2021.
+However, many economic experts and forecasters still believe the worst is yet to come for governmental agencies and municipalities.
+The full effects of the Biden administration's \$1.9 trillion "economic recovery" have yet to take hold.
+Hopefully, it will lessen the effects and burdens on municipalities.

-While the virus' long-term impacts on the economy, financial markets and day-to-day activities the long-term financial conservativeness of the management of Hanover Township should keep it moving forward.
-Short-term and long-term expenses and capital projects will need to be analyzed in relationship to the fallout of COVID-19.
+While the virus' long-term impacts on the economy, financial markets and day-to-day activities of the Township continue to evolve, the long-term financial conservativeness of the management of Hanover Township should keep it moving forward.